 We ALL know parenting is a rough gig, complete with NO instructions or guides.
 We just have to trust our mommy instincts and do the best we can because at the end of the day that’s all that matters.

 - Start teaching them about their emotions & how to express them, this HUGE so start early.

 - We don’t always have the right answers (surprise, surprise) -allow them counseling at school or privately.
-Whatever they need to do to vent and get things off of their chests, we’re good with.
+Whatever they need to do to vent and get things off of their chests.

 - Make sure you prepare your heart before you dive into a conversation.
 Kids always think they’re right which usually leads to an unhappy mama because the attitude and arguing can be typical.
 If this happens, try to reroute the question or give them a small task to keep their hands busy -again, depending on age.

 - Be patient and listen.
 Try to really hear what it is they are struggling with, friends, teachers, school -It doesn’t have to be bigger issues like anxiety or Spina Bifida (physical problems lead to emotional problems, I’ve learned)

 - And finally, listen to your instincts.
 We know our babes better than anyone and we need to be their advocates until they can be for themselves.

 Best of luck to you and your small humans!